twidt/twidt.github.io/README.md

       -add social media info(??)
       _possibly link to new twitter page creation_ls site mention and twitter mention

 Step 5.
-Add bots or games to a seperate example of portfolio strength
+Add bots or games to a seperate example of portfolio strength (liri bot options)
       -this should be work related things
       -make seperate note of bootcamp examples?
       -edit a game